stimulusreflex/cable_ready/docs/guide/updatable.md

 <% end %>
 ```

+## Troubleshooting

+### Updates don't work or are rendered in the wrong place

+Most probably your browser console also shows a warning:

+`Update aborted due to insufficient number of elements.
+The offending url is ...`

+This happens when the HTML payload retrieved by Updatable contains **less** elements with the same identifier as compared to the current view.
+In that case, Updatable can get confused regarding order of operations.

+Typically, what triggers this is **lazy loaded content** (a lazy loaded Turbo Frame, or a Futurism element) inside the DOM tree that contains more `<cable-ready-updates-for>` elements with the same **identifier**.
+Updatable **cannot** resolve any lazy loaded content (it would have to emulate a whole browser engine to do that) inside one of its elements, hence if there is a discrepancy between the amount of `<cable-ready-updates-for>` elements before and after the update, it assumes something has gone wrong.

+**TLDR: Make sure you don't accidentally wrap any lazy loaded content in your updated blocks that might cause conflicts.**

 ## Debugging

 `CableReady::Updatable` comes with handy diagnostic console outputs that you can enable when initializing the client side module: